aatifsohel/my-journey-of-reactjs/README.md

 ## Day 01: Sep 06, 2025 (06/09/2025)
 I started learning react js from Jonas Schmedtmann.
 Topics I have covered: Why FE frameworks exists, React vs Vanilla Javascript, Pure React, Setting up dev environment, & New way of creating react app using vite.
 I completed first 3 sections of the course and the 4th one is js refreshing so I didn't watch it.
 Created my first react app using npm install -g yarn + yarn create react-app my-app, this npx create-react-app not worked for me.

+## Day 02: Sep 07, 2025 (07/09/2025)
+Topics I have covered: working with components, props, and JSX.
+I learned rendering root component & strict mode, JSX, JS logic in components, separation of concerns, styling react apps, passing and receiving props and props immutibility, one way data flow, rendering conditionally with && and ternary operator.

+## Day 03: Sep 08, 2025 (08/09/2025)
+Topics I have covered: solved a coding challenge using react.
+Setting classes conditionally, Build a simple component, Handling events in react way & React State.
+Revised topics using notes.